AKSW/sante/readme.md

 ```
 You can now access and query your knowledge graph at [http://localhost:8080](http://localhost:8080).
 Notice that in the example above, we also include RDFS, RDF, and OWL ontologies.
 That's because we need their information to correctly instantiate FOAF ontology.
-In case the SPARQL endpoint does not contain all necessary information, SANTé will not be capable of retrieving or searching for it and will display the information as ```Unavailable```.
+If the SPARQL endpoint does not contain all necessary information, SANTé will not be capable of retrieving or searching for it and will display the resource as ```URI```.

 2) Download one of the available SANTé runnable jar files.